vtex-apps/return-app/docs/README.md

     |Different from website|

 - **Other Option**: toggle this to include a generic other return request reason
 - **Allow PickUp Points**: allow the customer to set a pick up point to drop off the items to return.
+It uses the geocoordinates from the order to find the closest pickup points.
 - **Proportional shipping value**: the shipping value to be refunded per item will be automatically calculated based on the item weight on the total order value.

 ### Transactional Emails